trulander/BombermanOnline/services/game-allocator-service/README.md

 *   `LOG_FORMAT`: Logging format (`text` or `json`), default `text`.
 *   `TRACE_CALLER`: Whether to include caller information in logs, default `True`.

+## Secrets Management

+Secrets are managed in Infisical.
+The `.env-example` file lists all available variables and can be imported into Infisical as a base configuration.
+The Docker entrypoint logs in to Infisical and runs the service with injected environment variables.

 ## Startup and Deployment Instructions

 ### Local Startup (with Docker Compose)